What Are The Best Debit Cards For Kids (And Teens)?

 3. FamZoo Prepaid Mastercard

-The FamZoo prepaid debit card was set up for the sole purpose of helping kids learn good money management skills.
+The FamZoo prepaid debit card was created to help kids learn good money management skills.

 The company’s prepaid debit card offers the following features:

-The FamZoo card can be opened for any age child – from preschool on up.
+The FamZoo card can be opened for any age child, from preschool onwards.
 However, kids under 13 will have “on-behalf” cards where the parent is the legal cardholder.
+To be approved, kids age 13 and up (and their parents) will need to go through an easy verification process.

 Learn More: Famzoo Review